 Analyzing malware to determine the purpose of the malware, how it was installed and what possible crime was committed by executing the malware.

-Extracting information from files, metadata, communications like email to assist the investogator in finding evidence for lines of enquiry.
+Extracting information from files, metadata, communications like email to assist the investigator in finding evidence for lines of enquiry.

 A special relationship exists between an investigator and a forensic investigator.
 Each has its own focus and is complimentary.
 The forensic investigator must be able to present evidence to the investigator and the court in an understandable manner.
 The investigator needs to understand all relevant detail presented to him or her without becoming a forensic investigator.
 Investigators should not hesitate to question what the forensic investigator presents to him/her [3].